- BA, Harvard University

 She is the author of many articles and books, including Strangers and Pilgrims: Female Preaching in America, 1740-1845, which explores the rise of female preaching during the eighteenth and early nineteenth centuries, and Sarah Osborn’s World: The Rise of Evangelicalism in Early America, which argues that the evangelical movement emerged in dialogue with the Enlightenment.
 Brekus is also the editor of The Religious History of American Women: Reimagining the Past, a collection of essays that asks how women's history changes our understanding of American religion, and the co-editor (with W. Clark Gilpin) of American Christianities: A History of Dominance and Diversity, an introduction to the multiple forms of Christian expression in the United States.

 Brekus has received several awards, including a John Simon Guggenheim Memorial Foundation Fellowship, a Henry Luce III Faculty Fellowship in Theology, and a Pew Faculty Fellowship in Religion and American History.
-She won the Brewer Prize from the American Society of Church History for Strangers and Pilgrims, and the Aldersgate Prize from Indiana Wesleyan University for Sarah Osborn's World.
+Her book Strangers and Pilgrims won the Brewer Prize from the American Society of Church History, and Sarah Osborn's World won the Aldersgate Prize from Indiana Wesleyan University and the Albert C. Outler Prize from the American Society of Church History.
 She is a Distinguished Lecturer for the Organization of American Historians.
+In 2014–15 she was named the HDS Outstanding Teacher of the Year.

 - Strangers and Pilgrims: Female Preaching in America, 1740-1845 (UNC Press, 1998) Publisher page